cabraham/Books/DeepWork/README.md

 - connection between attention and happiness
 >  we tend to place alot of emphasis on our circumstances, assuming what happens to us (or fails to happen) determines how we feel
 - our brains construct our worldview based on *what we pay attention to*
+  - even in a bad situation, if our attention is focused on the good, then we will be happier
-- deep endeavors require focus and prevvents you from noticing the many smaller and less pleasant things that persistently populate our lives
+- deep endeavors require focus and prevents you from noticing the many smaller and less pleasant things that persistently populate our lives

 > a workday driven by the shallow, from a neurological perspective, is likely to be a draining and upsetting day, even if most of the shallow things that capture your attention seem harmless or fun

 ### Psychological argument for depth
 > The best moments usually occur when a person's body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile
- - Csikszentmihalyi calls this *flow*
+This is also called **FLOW**

- - Conventional thought is that relaxation makes people happy but
+Conventional thought is that relaxation makes people happy but
-> Ironically, jobs are actually easier to enjoy than free time, because like flow activities they have built-in goals, feedback rules, and challenges, all of which encourage one to become involved in one's work, to concentrate and lose onself in it.
-Free time, on the other hand, is unstructured, and requires much greater effort to be shaped into something that can be enjoyed
+> Ironically, jobs are actually easier to enjoy than free time, because like flow activities they have built-in goals, feedback rules, and challenges, all of which encourage one to become involved in one's work, to concentrate and lose onself in it. **Free time, on the other hand, is unstructured, and requires much greater effort to be shaped into something that can be enjoyed**

-- Gallagher's theory emphasizes the content, giving focused attention to something forced you to ignore shallow negative things
-- Csikszentmihalyi is mostly agnostic to the content

-- build your working life around the experience of flow produced by deep work
+Build your working life around the experience of flow produced by deep work

 ### Philosophical argument for depth
 - Notions of sacredness and meaning have evolved throughout history
 - From Descartes's skepticism came the radical belief that individual seeking certainty trumped a God or king bestowing truth (basis of Enlightenment)
 - In Post-Enlightenment, we ourselves identify what's meaningful and not... which seems arbitrary and ultimately nihilistic
-- Craftsmanship provides a key to reopening a sense of sacredness in a responsible manner
+- **Craftsmanship** provides a key to reopening a sense of sacredness in a responsible manner
 > The task of a craftsman, they conclude, "is not to *generate* meaning, but rather to *cultivate* in himself the skill of *discerning* the meanings that are *already there*."